Blissfully/sqs-lambda-bridge/README.md

 Before we begin, you should have installed and configured the official [AWS CLI](https://aws.amazon.com/cli/).
 You should be able to run e.g. `aws sqs list-queues` without error.
 We will also be using the _unofficial_ [Fargate CLI](https://github.com/jpignata/fargate).
 This will automatically use the same credentials as the official CLI.
 Download that and make sure that the executable file is in your `$PATH`.

-First, create an IAM role which can enumerate your SQS queues and their tags, and invoke your Lambda funcitons.
+First, create an IAM role which can enumerate your SQS queues and their tags, and invoke your Lambda functions.

 ```sh
 aws iam create-role \